bertvanbrakel/Roo-Code/llm_docs/howto.md

 While there's no explicit code preventing the creation of sub-sub-tasks (a task launched from a child task), full support isn't guaranteed.
 The system is designed to launch child tasks, but the implications of deeply nested task chains haven't been fully explored.
 Use with caution.

 For information on how to add a new setting to the extension, see the [Settings document](settings.md).

+For information on how the extension determines if a tool is required, see the [Tool Selection document](tool-selection.md).